 National Library of Guyana

-The National Library of Guyana was first opened to the public in 1909.
+was first opened to the public in 1909.
 It is equipped with a reading room, book lending and complete reference for public consumption.
 An elaborate iron grille distances the audience from the books.
 On the external side of the grille is a table with the entire catalog of the books listed on it.

 This library is open to every curious traveler.
 Because of their wide selection of books (almost 500,000 book titles in their collection) and archived images that shows what Georgetown use to look like it is an attraction.
 There is no entrance fee and the resident librarian will gladly answer questions regarding the creation of this old structure.

 Walter Roth Museum of Anthropology